ElioaChukri/domain_crawler/README.md

 This script also includes an optional password cracker.
 It will attempt to crack the password of a given POST endpoint using a given wordlist.
 It will then output the password to the terminal.
-The password cracker makes use of the hydra CLI tool to accomplish this.

 ***